First look: Google Messages' Trash feature adds a safety net for your chats

 All trashed conversations will be stored in the Trash section of the account switcher.
 A banner at the top of the section will remind users about the 30-day holding period.
 There are also “Restore all” and “Delete all chats” buttons that will restore the chats or delete them permanently, respectively.
 Users can also restore or delete specific chats by long-pressing on them and tapping the respective button.

-Google has also replaced the “Delete” button with the “Trash” button inside conversations, which can be accessed by tapping the three-dot button.
-The “Delete” option in swipe actions has also changed to “Trash.”
+Other instances of the “Delete” option, such as inside conversations when tapping the three dot button, have also been changed to “Trash.”
+The “Delete” option in swipe action is also changed to “Trash.”

 With this in place, Google Messages users can no longer delete a chat permanently right away.
 This is largely a good change, as it gives a grace period to undo accidental deletions, but some users might prefer the instant-delete setting to this two-step process.